nadav0411/FinBrain/My AWS Deployment Study Journey/Stage 1 - AWS Foundations + Docker Registry (ECR).md

 # (aws-infra branch on github)

+## 0. AWS Introduction
+- **AWS (Amazon Web Services)** is a cloud platform that provides services like virtual servers, storage, databases, and more.
+- It allows developers to run applications without managing physical hardware.

 ## 1. Created an AWS account
 - Signed up and access to the free tier.